How can we help you today?

 This is the first step up from free.
 It’s mainly about removing Wix ads and connecting your own domain.

-The Core plan adds more breathing room and introduces basic analytics.
-It’s a small upgrade but still limited for businesses.
+The Core plan adds more breathing room and introduces analytics and e-commerce features.
+It’s a small upgrade, but still limited for larger businesses.

-- Works for small projects starting to grow, but often too restrictive for full businesses
+• Works for small projects, starting to grow, but can feel restrictive over time

-- Provides more storage and bandwidth for smoother site performance
+• Provides more storage and bandwidth for smoother performance

-- Designed as the minimum plan for businesses that want to sell online
+• Designed as the minimum plan for businesses that want to grow online

-- Popular with entrepreneurs who outgrow the free or Core plan quickly
+• Popular with users who outgrow the free or Core plan quickly

 The Business Elite plan is aimed at larger or fast-scaling businesses.
 It’s powerful but comes with a steep price tag.